MicrosoftDocs/fabric-docs/docs/data-explorer/jupyter-notebook.md

 ## Run the notebook

-Run the remaining cells to see how render commands work through KQL magic and to begin creating a heatmap of taxi pickups in NYC.
+Run the remaining cells to see how render commands work through KQL magic and begin creating a heatmap of taxi pickups in NYC.

 The following cell aggregates all pickups within the specified geographic boundary.